Covid 19 coronavirus: No roadblocks, no cops, as man escapes from Auckland

 "Police have been on-site since mid-morning along with our partners to ensure the checkpoint is safe for both road users and our staff," she said at 1.42pm.
 "We expect the checkpoint to be operational shortly."

-Williams said he normally lives in Ponsonby but decided to escape to New Plymouth, despite level 3 restrictions requiring him to stay at home, because "it could be good to be away from the lockdown".
+The man said he normally lives in Ponsonby but decided to escape to the central North Island, despite level 3 restrictions requiring him to stay at home, because "it could be good to be away from the lockdown".

 "I feel it's likely to be going to be weeks, if not more," he said.
 "The messaging we are getting from Government about lockdown is that we are looking at two-week cycles.

-"I head back about once a month to New Plymouth.
+"I head back about once a month.
 I'll be working remotely.
 I'm a business analyst."

 He had planned to escape from Auckland before the level 3 restrictions began in the region at midday, but was held up by traffic, which he said was at least as bad as the weekly Friday afternoon exodus from the city.